A Two-step Krasnosel'skii-Mann Algorithm with Adaptive Momentum and Its Applications to Image Denoising and Matrix Completion: Two-step Krasnosel'ski -Mann Algorithm

 From the above theorem, we know that the convergence speed increases as the momentum parameter $\theta$ approaches $\theta^*$ in each iteration.
-We denote by $O(\bmx,r)$ the ball with center $\bmx$ and radius $r$, where $\bmx\in\mD$, $r\in\bbR_+$.
-For the case $\alpha\in\big[\frac{1}{2},1\big)$, analogous to the proof of Theorem \ref{thm_KMaccel}, we can establish the following result. \begin{theorem} Let $\alpha\in\big[\frac{1}{2},1\big)$, $T$ be an $\alpha$-averaged nonexpansive and $\hx\in\FixT$.
-For given $\bmx\in\mD\backslash\FixT$, define $\theta^*:=\frac{-\langle T\bmx-\bmx,T\bmx-\hx\rangle}{\|T\bmx-\bmx\|^2}$.
+We denote by $O(\bmx,r)$ the ball with center $\bmx$ and radius $r$, where $\bmx\in\mH$, $r\in\bbR_+$.
+For the case $\alpha\in\big[\frac{1}{2},1\big)$, analogous to the proof of Theorem \ref{thm_KMaccel}, we can establish the following result. \begin{theorem} Let $\alpha\in\big[\frac{1}{2},1\big)$, $T$ be an $\alpha$-averaged nonexpansive and $\hx\in\Fix(T)$.
+For given $\bmx\in\mH\backslash\Fix(T)$, define $\theta^*:=\frac{-\langle T\bmx-\bmx,T\bmx-\hx\rangle}{\|T\bmx-\bmx\|^2}$.
 If $T\bmx\in O(\hx_{1/2},\|\bmx-\hx_{1/2}\|)$, then $\theta^*\geq0$ and $\|T^{\theta}\bmx-\hx\|\leq\|T\bmx-\hx\|$ for $\theta\in[0,2\theta^*]$.
 Otherwise, $\theta^*<0$ and $\|T^{\theta}\bmx-\hx\|\leq\|T\bmx-\hx\|$ for $\theta\in[2\theta^*,0]$. \end{theorem}

 According to Theorem \ref{thm_KMaccel} and \ref{thm_KMaccel1}, we know that setting the KM parameter as $\theta^*$ yields best approximation to the fixed point $\hx$ along the momentum direction.
 Of course, the expression for $\theta^*$ involves $\hx$, the desired solution, which is naturally unknown.
-To propose an efficient KM algorithm, we replace $\hx$ with the approximation $T^2\bmx:=T(T(\bmx))$.
+To derive a practical KM algorithm, we replace $\hx$ with the approximation $T^2\bmx:=T(T(\bmx))$.
 This term leverages information from a two-step fixed-point iteration and is closer to $\hx$ than the point $T\bmx$.
 Then we propose the following generalized iterative scheme of the Two-step KM Algorithm (TKMA):

 where $t\in(0,1)$,

 and